idiazroncero/ojs-cleanrwd-theme/readme.md

 By design, OJS 2.x theme plugins are expected to affect __only the CSS layer__.
 This means *we are not supposed to change HTML structure*.

-In order to fully modernize OJS 2.x, however, we are required to touch the underlying structure for some of the following reasons:
+In order to fully modernize OJS 2.x, however, we are required to touch the underlying HTML structure for at least some of the following reasons:

 - Include the viewport `<meta>` tag.
 - Modify inline CSS and hard-coded, unresponsive tables.

-This fork follows the same idea as [Mason Theme][mason] or [Modern Theme][modern].
-They work by replicating the whole template structure __inside__ the theme plugin folder and then forcing the system to load files from that path instead of the original.
+As [Mason Theme][mason] or [Modern Theme][modern] did before, this means replicating the whole template structure __inside__ the theme plugin folder and then forcing the system to load files from that path instead of the original.

-There are some problems with this strategy.
-Unlike systems like Drupal or Wordpress, OJS is __not__ expecting core template files to be overridden or inherited from templates inside the theme plugin (and viceversa).
-So, this tecnhique opens the door to potential fatal errors: any alteration of core template files (i.e in future OJS releases) has to be mirrored inside the theme plugin or there is a potential for PHP fatal errors and WSOD.
+__Please note this strategy comes with some potencial troubles__.
+Unlike systems like Drupal or Wordpress, OJS is __not__ expecting core `tpl.php` files to be overridden from inside the theme plugin folder.

-This means that __upgrading OJS 2.x may cause your install to crash__.
-Please *always* try before pushing to production and please post any issue you might encounter.
+This means this tecnhique __opens the door to potential crashes and/or the dreaded [WSOD][wsod] (White Screen Of Death)__ if the data and logic included on the theme's templates do not mirror the core files.

+In order to avoid this __please always double-check the current compatibility of the theme__ and do not update your OJS install to a newer version until a matching release of OJS Clean RWD Theme has been installed.

 ### Install